KyraEvjen/refresher/README.md

 ### fib.py
-  fib.py uses functools lru_cache, matplotlib pyplot, and time Timer is used to capture how long it took to perform the fibbonachi calculation done within the fib function.
+  fib.py uses functools lru_cache, matplotlib pyplot, and time.
+  Timer is used to capture how long it took to perform the fibbonachi calculation done within the fib function.
   Values such as n and the time taken are stored in x and y.
-This is done within the wrapper.

   ![image](https://github.com/KyraEvjen/refresher/assets/156963640/96251678-8bde-4f4d-ad03-19efb1f5acf0)